 6 Boot Storage Ideas That Work for Any Space

-1. Line tall boots up in a row on the floor.
+1. Line tall boots up in a row

 To keep everyday boots in good condition, follow these steps:

 - Map out floor space in the entryway or closet for your most worn boots.